dramsvnr/tfrepo/03-Variables/01variable_declaration.md

 **Why do we use variables?**

-To avoid hard-coding values
-To reuse the same configuration in different environments To centralize settings like names, regions, or sizes
+To avoid hard-coding values.To reuse the same configuration in different environments.To centralize settings like names, regions, or sizes

 ---
 **Variable Block declaration**